Jocool1231/MasksofPowerLegacyLocalization/README.md

 ## How to Translate:
 It's quite simple, First download the file "BMOPEn.po".

-_(If your language needs gender information, you can find a refrence here: https://drive.google.com/file/d/1_z7j_OgCjw-ll-Mcsa49y06z3gQswmng/view?usp=sharing)_
+_(If your language needs gender information, you can find a reference here: https://drive.google.com/file/d/1_z7j_OgCjw-ll-Mcsa49y06z3gQswmng/view?usp=sharing)_

 Then rename your copy of "BMOPEn.po" to the relevant abbreviation for your language.
 (For example Spanish would be: "BMOPEs.po")

 After you've done that you can open the .po file in the text editor of your choice and start translating!

-_(We reccomend trying something like Poedit!
+_(We recommend trying something like Poedit!
 Found here: https://poedit.net/)_

 When you want to submit your changes, make a pull request including the new file, and if everything is in order it will be approved.
 Make sure to make pull requests often!
 Especially when adding a new language to the repo.